In this article:

 Many certificate programs – which generally last up to a year – are focused more specifically on interior decorating than on comprehensive interior design.
 These programs typically familiarize students with the concepts of space layout, color, textiles and material, lighting, paint, furnishings, flooring, window treatments, and specific styles.

-Bachelor of Arts (BA) Degree in Interior Design or
+Bachelor of Arts (BA) Degree in Interior Design - Four Year Duration or

 Four-year Bachelor of Arts degree programs in interior design address the aesthetic, technical, and business skills required of the well-rounded interior designer.
 Students are immersed in several topics: drafting, design, 3-D imaging, space planning, project management, marketing, sales, and business development.